-[00:24:57] Patrick O’Keefe: Yes, it’s definitely give-and-take, you sign a contract, something is going to benefit them, some things will benefit you.
-One thing I think a lot of people do is they look at a contract and they just take it that’s pretty much standard behavior comes to employment contracts.
-If possible if you can it’s always better not to negotiate from a place of weakness we may not always have that opportunity in our life but when we do fully take advantage of it and make sure that you are not just signing whatever is put in front of you, read your contract.
+[00:24:57] Patrick O’Keefe: Yes, it’s definitely give-and-take.
+You sign a contract, something is going to benefit them, some things will benefit you.
+One thing I think a lot of people do is they look at a contract and they just take it as that’s pretty much standard behavior comes to employment contracts.
+If possible if you can it’s always better not to negotiate from a place of weakness.
+We may not always have that opportunity in our life, but when we do, fully take advantage of it and make sure that you are not just signing whatever is put in front of you; read your contract.

 [00:26:45] Brandon Eley: You’ve been there for several weeks now.
 This is your first foray into managing communities that have already been well established.
 At CommunityCo you manage several, right?
-I mean for five different communities?
+I mean four or five different communities?

 [00:27:00] Patrick O’Keefe: Yes, it’s more.
-We have several councils under the Forbes councils brand eight, nine, ten councils.
-They are men’s health fitness Council, why you see is well-established entrepreneur counts and we have a few others as well.
-It depends on your definition but if you consider Forbes all of one I wouldn’t but that’s like a few or if not we’re talking about 10, 12, 14 different communities.
+We have several councils under the Forbes Councils brand eight, nine, ten councils.
+They are Men’s Health Fitness Council, YEC is a well-established young entrepreneur council and we have a few others as well.
+It depends on your definition but if you consider Forbes all of one, I wouldn’t, but that’s like a few or if not we’re talking about 10, 12, 14 different communities.

 I’m still kind of getting involved in all of them and setting up processes one by one and going one by one through the communities and then figuring out what needs to happen.

-[00:27:48] Patrick O’Keefe: For me personally it was a lot of learning and education and everyone has been really helpful in helping me to get a quick read on everything that’s going on and how everything works and learning all of the systems and learning how everything cooks together to create a great experience for our council members.
+[00:27:48] Patrick O’Keefe: For me personally it was a lot of learning and education.
+Everyone has been really helpful in helping me to get a quick read on everything that’s going on and how everything works and learning all of the systems and learning how everything cooks together to create a great experience for our council members.

 I think no matter what the future holds, the role that I have and the responsibilities that I have in adding more brands and experience to my history will only serve me well, no matter where I go from here.

-[00:33:34] Brandon Eley: I think that’s good advice in a lot of different scenarios but definitely in career search.
-In working your way up in a career position patience is always a virtue.
+[00:33:34] Brandon Eley: I think that’s good advice in a lot of different scenarios but definitely in career search and in working your way up in a career position, patience is always a virtue.
 Well, Patrick, I’m out of questions so I was going to turn it back over to you and ask you if there’s anything else that we didn’t cover about your career search that you really wanted to touch on before we end the episode?